 This participative approach helps us practice empathy not only for the end user, but also for the product owner, our partner in innovation.
 After agreeing on the problem statement and the desired outcome, the product owner reviews and approves each drafted story so we can keep moving forward.

-When empathy is valued as our guiding value in Design Thinking, our solutions can adjust for different applications: The people who will use the product, the environment where they’ll use it, even the different cultural contexts that must be understood about the application of the product must be completely understood.
+When empathy is valued as our guiding value in Design Thinking, our solutions can adjust for different applications: The people who will use the product, the environment where they’ll use it, even the different cultural contexts that must be understood about the application of the product must be completely detailed.

 An empathetic foundation to product development works to de-risk business processes.
 Therefore, it’s fundamental to the success of a business to apply Design Thinking to products, services, and innovation.